TOP DOWN MIXING

-- Now we start with the "leveling " of the individual groups channels and at the same time also take the Panorama distribution, if necessary.
+- Now let's start with the "level” of the individual groups channels and at the same time also take the Panorama distribution, if necessary.
 Afterwards we dedicate ourselves to the individual channels within the group lanes and do the same as described above.
 So we have a very rough one Rough mix.

 - Now we go back to the master bus and start with that Equalizer Boost and cut frequency rangesuntil we get a little closer to our desired end result.

 In order to be able to work more efficiently and objectively here, we repeatedly compare A / B with our reference.

-If we have not yet come to a satisfactory result with the limiter and the equalizer, we can do another one Compressor get help.
+If we have not yet come to a satisfactory result with the limiter and the equalizer, we can do another one compressors get help.
 The use of existing presets also applies here.
 These can be modified according to your wishes and needs.